 Another early 1960s ad headlined Transporte de confiança ("Trusted transportation") shows the Jeep pulling a trailer load of grapes for wine production in Rio Grande do Sul.

-By 1960 the CJ-5s were being built from scratch in Brasil, and equipped with a Brazilian-made 2600cc (161 cubic inch) six-cylinder version of the Hurricane F-head engine.
+By 1959 the CJ-5s were being built from scratch in Brasil, and equipped with a Brazilian-made version of the 2600cc (161 cubic inch) six-cylinder Willys Hurricane F-161 engine.
 Known as the BF-161, it was rated at 90 horsepower.

 The reason for Willys do Brasil's concentration on the CJ-5 is a bit unclear, since most Willys-licensed overseas manufacturers in the 1950s were primarily making the CJ-3B.
 But the company liked to go its own way, and later modified the CJ-5 body to give it distinctive squared-off rear wheel openings.